 A standard 52-card deck.

 To play the Spoons version, you also need one spoon for each player except one.
-Example: With 8 players, you need 7 spoons.
+Example: With eight players, you need seven spoons.
 For Pig and Tongue, no extra equipment is needed.

 The goal of the game is to be the first to collect four cards of the same rank.
 If an opponent beats you to that goal, to not be the last to realize it.

 For each player in the game, you need four cards of the same rank from the deck.
-For example, with 5 players you could use the Aces, 2s, 3s, 4s, and 5s.
+For example, with five players you could use the Aces, 2s, 3s, 4s, and 5s.

 Shuffle the cards and deal them to the players.
 Each player will have four cards.
 If you're playing Spoons, put the spoons in the middle of the table so that every player can reach them.

-When a player collects four of a kind, he does one of the following actions, depending on which version of the game is being played:
+When a player collects four of a kind, he or she does one of the following actions, depending on which version of the game is being played: